 Frequently Asked Questions About Rotterdam

 How Far Is Rotterdam From Amsterdam?

 The distance between Amsterdam and Rotterdam is 78 kilometers (48 miles).
 The journey time can vary greatly depending on the mode of transport you choose.
 It’s fastest by the high-speed IC Direct train connection.

 What is the travel time to Rotterdam from Amsterdam

 It depends.
 If you travel by high-speed train, the journey time is only 41 minutes from the city center to the city center.
 This is the fastest way to get to Rotterdam.

 If you travel by regular train, that time doubles to 1h and 15 minutes.
 If you travel by car, travel time can be between 75 minutes and two hours, depending on traffic.

 What Is The Fastest Way To Travel From Amsterdam To Rotterdam?

-The fasted way to travel from Amsterdam to Rotterdam is hands down, the high-speed IC direct trains.
-These trains require a supplement of just a few euro which is a separate purchase.
+The fastest way to travel from Amsterdam to Rotterdam is, hands down, the high-speed IC Direct train.
+These trains require a supplement of just a few euros, a separate purchase.